-Arcadia is a charitable fund, supporting charities and scholarly institutions that preserve cultural heritage and the environment.
-We also give grants that promote open access to information.
+Arcadia supports charities and scholarly institutions that preserve cultural heritage and the environment.
+We also give grants that promote open access.
 Since 2002, Arcadia has awarded more than $331 million to projects around the world.

 Preserving endangered culture